david4096/ga4gh-server/docs/configuration.rst

 Configuration Values
 ++++++++++++++++++++

+USE_TLS
+    Tells the server whether or not to run in SSL/TLS mode.
+Defaults to false.

+USE_RELOADER
+    During development being able to restart the server is useful if code has been changed.
+Defaults to True.

 DEFAULT_PAGE_SIZE
     The default maximum number of values to fill into a page when responding to search queries.
 If a client does not specify a page size in a query,